Outline of an orange dog with a heart shaped nose Conditions

 You’re probably wondering how to help dogs with car sickness.
 In many cases, solving dog motion sickness can be an easy fix.
 But for some dogs, it’s not.
 Try the following tips to see if you can treat his car sickness without adding medication.

-• Put him in his crate in your car if it’s a safe, comfortable place for him.
+6. Put him in his crate in your car if it’s safe and comfortable for him.
 The added benefit?
 If he throws up, it’s contained in his crate and not on your car seats.

 You might also consider getting a car seat cover to help with cleanup (plus dirt and dog hair in general).